 Sleeve Gastrectomy – Surgery

-The procedure is performed under general anaesthesia.
-The surgeon makes 2 to 5small incisions on your abdomen.
-A laparoscope, a thin instrument with a light and camera attached, is inserted through one incision, allowing your surgeon to clearly view the internal organs on a monitor.
+Under general anaesthesia, the procedure is performed.
+The surgeon makes 2 to 5 tiny abdominal incisions.
+A laparoscope is placed through one incision, a thin device with a light and a camera attached, allowing the surgeon to clearly see the internal organs on a monitor.

 Roux-En-Y Gastric Bypass

-Gastric bypass surgery has been shown to help reduce obesity and related illnesses, including heart disease, high blood pressure, and especially type 2 diabetes.
+It has been shown that gastric bypass surgery helps minimize obesity and associated diseases, including cardiovascular disease, high blood pressure, and type 2 diabetes particularly.

-Gastric bypass surgery is performed under general anaesthesia.
-Your surgeon makes several small incisions on your abdomen.
-A laparoscope, a thin instrument with a light and camera on the end, is inserted through one of the incisions, allowing your surgeon to clearly view the internal organs on a monitor.
-Small surgical instruments are inserted through the other incisions to perform the surgery.
+Under general anaesthesia, gastric bypass surgery is carried out.
+Several tiny incisions are made on your abdomen by your surgeon.
+A laparoscope is inserted into one of the incisions, a thin device with a light and a camera at the top, enabling the surgeon to clearly see the internal organs on a monitor.
+To execute the surgery, small surgical instruments are inserted through the other incisions.

 Mini Gastric Bypass

-The Mini Gastric Bypass (MGB) is a short, simple, successful, reversible laparoscopic gastric bypass weight loss surgery.
-It has been recently renamed as One Anastomosis Gastric Bypass.
+The Mini Gastric Bypass (MGB) is a short, simple, successful, reversible laparoscopic gastric bypass weight loss surgery. it's been recently renamed as one Anastomosis Gastric Bypass.

 Mini Gastric Bypass Surgery

-Mini Gastric bypass surgery is performed under general anaesthesia.
-Your surgeon makes several small incisions on your abdomen.
-A laparoscope, a thin instrument with a light and camera on the end, is inserted through one of the incisions, allowing your surgeon to clearly view the internal organs on a monitor.
-Small surgical instruments are inserted through the other incisions to perform the surgery.
+Under general anaesthesia, Mini Gastric bypass surgery is carried out.
+Several tiny incisions are made on your abdomen by your surgeon.
+A laparoscope is inserted into one of the incisions, a thin device with a light and a camera at the top, enabling the surgeon to clearly see the internal organs on a monitor.
+To execute the surgery, small surgical instruments are inserted through the other incisions.